agrc/skid/README.md

 Work with the GCP maestros to set up a Google project via terraform.
 They can use the erap configuration as a starting point.
 Skids use some or all of the following GCP resources:

-- Cloud Function (obviously)
+- Cloud Functions (executes the python)
 - Cloud Storage (writing the data files and log files for mid-term retention)
   - Set a data retention policy on the storage bucket for file rotation (90 days is good for a weekly process)
 - Cloud Scheduler (sends a notification to a pub/sub topic)
 - Cloud Pub/Sub (creates a topic that links Scheduler and the cloud function)
-- Secrets Manager
+- Secret Manager
   - A `secrets.json` with the requisite login info
   - A `known_hosts` file (for loading from sftp) or a service account private key file (for loading from Google Sheets)